-Officer and Director

-Claris Biotherapeutics, Inc. (USA), Director

-- Vifor Pharma GmbH (formerly Galenica) (Switzerland), Director and Vice President of the Board of Directors

-- Vifor (formerly Galenica) (France), Director G5 Santé (France), Chairman and spokesperson Filière des Industries et Technologies de Santé (France), Vice President of the Strategic Committee - Committee

-Vectorlab GmbH (Switzerland), Chairman

-Ipsen SA (France), Chairman and Chief Executive Officer until 18 July 2016

-Ipsen Pharma SAS (France), Chairman

-Suraypharm SAS (France), Chairman

-Mayroy SA (Luxembourg), advisor

-Cordivia Therapeutics, Inc. (USA), Chief Executive Officer and director

-AZTherapies, Inc. (USA), Chief Executive Officer and director

-Antoine Flochel

-Vice Chairman of the Board of Directors

-Nationality: French

-Shares owned: 5,000 Voting rights: 10,000

-- Compensation Committee (Chairman) Innovation and Development - Committee Specialty Care

-30 August 2005

-Last renewal date:

-Antoine Flochel is currently the Managing Partner of Financière de Catalogne (Luxembourg) and Vice-Chairman of Ipsen S.A.'s Board of Directors.
-He is Chairman of the Board of Directors and Managing Director for day-to-day management of Beech Tree S.A., and Managing Director of
+Antoine Flochel Vice Chairman of the Board of Director rs French Shares owned: 5,000 Voting rights: 10,000 Committees: Biography and experience Compensation Committee (Chairman) Innovation and Development Committee - Specialty Care Date of birth: 23 January 1965 Date of 1 st appointment: 30 August 2005 Antoine Flochel is currently the Managing Partner of Financière de Catalogne (Luxembourg) and Vice-Chairman of Ipsen S.A.'s Board of Directors.
+He is Chairman of the Board of Directors and Managing Director for day-to-day management of Beech Tree S.A., and Managing Director of MR BMH.
 Antoine Flochel worked for Coopers & Lybrand Corporate Finance (now PricewaterhouseCoopers Corporate Finance) from 1995 to 2005 and was a partner in 1998.
-Antoine Flochel is a graduate of Sciences Po Paris, he holds a bachelor in law, an MPhil in economics from Dauphine University and a master of science in finance from the London School of Economics.

-• Ipsen S.A.
-(France), Vice Chairman of the Board of Directors

-- Beech Tree S.A.
-(Luxembourg), Chairman of the Board of Directors and Managing Director for day-to-day management - MR BMH (Luxembourg), Managing Partner

-- Financière de Catalogne SPRL - Financiere de Catalogne SPRL (Luxembourg), Managing Partner Bluehill Participations S.ar.I.
-(Luxembourg), Managing Partner KF Finanz AG (Switzerland), Director - Financière CLED SPRL (Belgium), Managing Partner - Meet Me Out (France), DirectorMassa Management (Luxembourg), Managing Partner

-- Alma Capital Europe SA (Luxembourg), Director Alma Capital Investment Funds SICAV (Luxembourg), Director Alma Capital Investment Managers (Luxembourg), Director Lepe Capital (UK), Member of the Investment Advisory Committee - Mayroy SA (Luxembourg), Managing Director and Chairman of the Board - MR HB (Luxembourg), Managing Partner Institut Français des Administrateurs, IFA (France), Director VicJen Finance SA (France), Chairman - Antoine Flochel is Managing Partner of Financière CLED SPRL which held 2,000 shares of the Company and 4,000 voting rights as of 31 December 2021, following the merger of VicJen Finance SA.
+Antoine Flochel is a graduate of Sciences Po Paris, he holds a bachelor in Iaw, an MPhil in economics from Dauphine University and a master of science in finance from the London School of Economics.
+U U Pos sitions and func tions currently held Last renewal date: 27 May 2021 Within the Ipsen Group or its main shareholders:Outside the Ipsen Group or its main shareholders: sen Group or its main Term of office: 2025 Shareholders' Meeting Listed company: Ipsen S.A.
+(France), Vice Cha of the Board of Directors Non listed company: Beech Tree S.A.
+(Luxembour of the Board of Directors and Director for day-to-day mana MR BMH (Luxembourg), Man g), Chairman Managing gement Listed company: None Non listed company: • Financière de Catalogne SPRL (Luxembourg), Managing Partner • Bluehill Participations S.àr.I.
+(Luxembourg), Managing Partner • KF Finanz AG (Switzerland), Director • Financière CLED SPRL (Belgium), Managing Partner • Meet Me Out (France), Director • Massa Management (Luxembourg), Managing Partner Positions previo ously held that e expired during t he last five years Alma Capital Europe SA (Luxembourg), Director Alma Capital Investment Funds SICAV (Luxembourg), Director Alma Capital Investment Managers (Luxembourg), Director Lepe Capital (UK), Member of the Investment Advisory Committee Mayroy SA (Luxembourg), Managing Director and Chairman of the Board MR HB (Luxembourg), Managing Partner Institut Français des Administrateurs, IFA (France), Director VicJen Finance SA (France), Chairman

+Antoine Flochel is Managing Partner of Financière CLED SPRL which held 2,000 shares of the Company and 4,000 voting rights as of 31 December 2021, following the merger of VicJen Finance SA.
 He is also Managing Partner of Financière de Catalogne, which held 3,000 shares of the Company and 6,000 voting rights at the same date.